ldijkman/ESPxWebFlMgr/jsbin-jsfiddle-clone/readme.md

+* output iframe html width is not correct i changed it for screenshots with chrome inspect console added a width 100%
+* its not in index.html its in one of the javascripts a one liner eval

 code from

 https://github.com/swapnilmishra/jsbin-jsfiddle-clone

 made it minmin files --files ar not listed in ESP8266 filemanager == hidden

+ String _SysFileStartPattern =  "\--"; // files that start with -- are hidden, Holger had  "\." do not like harder to delete in LINUX su sudo

 codemirror i allready have